Compare changes within GitKraken Client diffs. Learn where to access diffs, and how to access file history or file blame.

 Use the Shift or Cmd/Ctrl key to select multiple commits in the graph.

-This will produced a combined diff, which lists all files that were added, modified, renamed or deleted between the selected commits in the Commit Panel.
+This will produce a combined diff, which lists all files that were added, modified, renamed or deleted between the selected commits in the Commit Panel.

 Note: Are you looking to diff branches?
 Consider using the Cmd/Ctrl key to select the head commits of each branch.